A Survey of Scientific Large Language Models: From Data Foundations to Agent Frontiers: Scientific Large Language Models

 \emph{AstroLLaMA}~\cite{astrollama} is an astronomy-specific language model fine-tuned from LLaMA-2.
 It focuses on traditional language modeling tasks, with text as the modality.
 The model was fine-tuned using over 300,000 astronomy abstracts (approximately 95 million tokens) from the arXiv database and employs LoRA to improve resource efficiency.
 In a text generation task, the model was tested by having it produce astronomy-related abstracts.
 The results showed that AstroLLaMA achieved a 32.5\% reduction in perplexity compared to LLaMA-2, generating text that was more specific to the astronomy field and possessed deeper insights.
 Furthermore, AstroLLaMA's embedding space better reflects the semantic differences within astronomical text.
 Despite issues such as knowledge gaps and the generation of fictitious data, AstroLLaMA outperformed general-purpose models overall. \emph{AstroLLaVa}~\cite{astrollava} is a multimodal visual-language model for astronomy that combines images and text.
 Built on the LLaVA 1.5 architecture, its visual encoder uses the CLIP ViT-L/14 model, and its language model is based on LLaMA 7B.
 Fine-tuning data is sourced from publicly available images and captions from NASA's ``Astronomy Picture of the Day'' (approximately 9,962 image-text pairs), the European Southern Observatory (approximately 14,617 image-text pairs), and the NASA/ESA Hubble Space Telescope (approximately 5,204 image-text pairs).
 GPT-4 is used to generate a synthetic dialogue dataset from the image captions.
 Training utilizes a two-stage fine-tuning strategy: in the first stage, only the visual-language projection layer is trained using astronomical image-text pairs, with the pre-trained visual encoder and language model fixed.
 In the second stage, synthetic astronomy question-answer pairs are used for instruction tuning, resulting in end-to-end fine-tuning of the entire model.
 The evaluation used the Galaxy 10 DECaLS dataset~\cite{G10}.
 The model was tasked with describing galaxy images from the G10 test set.
-The results show that AstroLLaVA performs slightly better than the LLaVA 1.5 model in the task of describing galaxy images.
+The results show that AstroLLaVA performs slightly better than the LLaVA 1.5 model in the task of describing galaxy images. \emph{AstroSage-LLaMA-3.1}~\cite{MCQ4} is based on Meta's LLaMA-3.1 model.
+Like AstroSage-LLaMA-3.1-8B, this model is trained in two main phases: CPT and SFT.
+It also employs a model merging strategy to combine the strengths of multiple models.
+However, during the SFT phase, it is fine-tuned using a diverse dataset, including the LLaMA-Nemotron-Post-Training Dataset, the OpenHermes 2.5 dataset, and domain-specific QA datasets.
+Evaluation was performed using the AstroMLab-1 benchmark, which consists of 4,425 high-quality, human-verified multiple-choice questions from the Annual Review of Astronomy and Astrophysics paper, which were not included in the training set.
+The results show that AstroSage-LLaMA-3.1 achieved an accuracy of 86.2\% without enabling inference mode, surpassing all other open weights and proprietary models tested, proving that domain specialization can significantly improve the performance of the model in a specific domain.